How much homeowners insurance do I need for mortgage?

 How much home insurance do I need?

 You need enough home insurance to rebuild your home if it was completely destroyed.
 Your mortgage company will provide you with the amount of coverage it requires.
-You can usually meet this requirement with a lower dwelling coverage if you add an extended replacement cost endorsement.
+You can usually meet this requirement with a lower dwelling coverage if you add an extended replacement cost endorsement to your home insurance coverage.

 Is homeowners insurance included in the mortgage?

-While it may seem like it's included, it isn't.
+While it may seem like it’s included, it isn’t.
 Your mortgage and homeowners insurance are two separate items.
-Often, your monthly mortgage payment also covers your homeowners insurance premium because your lender has set up an escrow account that handles your mortgage payment, property taxes and homeowners insurance.
+Often, your monthly mortgage payment also covers your homeowners insurance premium because your lender has set up an escrow account that handles your mortgage payment, property taxes, and insurance policy.

 Despite the fact that you may only make one monthly mortgage payment, that money is split up between your mortgage lender, property taxes, and your homeowners insurance company.